commitdev/zero-frontend-react/README.md

 The `/templates` folder is meant to be filled in via [Zero][zero] and results in Simple React application.
 It also contains a simple CircleCI pipeline which defines how to build and deploy the service.

-This repository is framework/business-logic agnostic; mainly showcasing some universal best practices:
+This repository is business-logic agnostic; mainly showcasing some universal best practices:

 - Creating an optimized build of your frontend application.
 - Out of the box CI/CD flow CircleCi.
   - testing
+  - building your web-app as a static distribution in /dist folder.
-  - uploading build to an AWS S3 bucket.
+  - syncs the built bundle to AWS S3.
+  - invalidates Cloudfront cached version.

 ## Repository structure